June-Skeeter/GEOS270_Syllabus/docs/Course Policy.md

 # Marking & Feedback

 Written answers and file submissions will be marked by your TA using a rubric.
 Assignments submitted by the due date will be graded and returned seven days after the due date.
-Short comments will be provided where applicable.
+Short comments will be provided where applicable on written/file submissions and answer keys will be posted for the quizzes.
 If you want further feedback on you lab assignment ask your TA in lab or by email.

 ## Late Penalties

 Assessment submissions will be accepted without late penalty for seven days.
-Once assessment grades are posted, submissions will no longer be accepted.  **Late assignments waive their right to prompt grading**.
-Assignments submitted after the due date will be marked whenever is convenient for the TA.
+Late assignments **waive their right** to prompt grading/feedback.
+Late assignemtns will be marked whenever is convenient for your TA.
+Once assessment grades and the answer key are posted, submissions will no longer be accepted.

-## Automated Quizzes
+## Quizzes

-Canvas quizzes have very limited functionality in regards to regrading fill in the blank and numeric input questions.
-To account for possible spelling issues, unanticipated answers that are correct, or errors in the Quizzes, I will be downloading all responses and use a python script to identify alternative possible answers.
-I'll post the updated scores to Canvas and an answer key to each Module once the submission window has closed (7 days after the due date).
-No ones mark will go down from this, but if you entered a correct answer that wasn't in the Canvas answer bank or made a minor typo, your score will go up.
-These scores will be reflected in the grade book, but the changes won't be reflected on the individual quiz questions.
+Canvas quizzes have very limited functionality (eg. fill in the blank questons can't handle spelling errors).
+To account for this I will download all responses and use a python script to mark quizzes.
+I'll post the updated scores to Canvas and an answer key tonce the submission window has closed (7 days after the due date).
+These scores will be reflected in the grade book, but the changes won't be reflected on the individual quiz questions in canvas.

----

 #  Accommodations

 Please contact the [Center for Accessibility](https://students.ubc.ca/about-student-services/centre-for-accessibility) if you require accommodations for a disability.
 If you are registered please make me aware of any necessary accommodations by email in a timely manner.

-# Concessions
+## Concessions

 If you require an [Academic Concession](https://www.arts.ubc.ca/degree-planning/academic-performance/academic-concession/) please email me promptly so that we can work together to figure out an accommodation for your situation.
 You are not obligated to explain your personal circumstances to me to justify the concession, my inent is to be accomodating.
 However, you must to communicate any need for a concession in a timely manner.
 If you require multiple concessions I may refer you to [Arts Advising](https://www.arts.ubc.ca/student-support/academic-support/academic-advising/).

-# Communication

-There is a course discussion board on Canvas.
-Please post general questions about course content, policies, etc. on the discussion board.
-Chances are that if you're confused about something, your classmates are too.
-Your TAs or I will respond within 48 hours.
-For questions pertaining to your own personal situation email June (skeeter1@mail.ubc.ca) or your TA.

----

 # COVID-19